hostjane/hostjane.github.io/_pages/dos-and-donts-selling.md

 * Do reach out and ask for help if you need assistance.
 We are here to help.
 * Do post your sales figures or screenshots from your balance to social media to share your success with the world

-### Don't use any content in your listings that include:
+### Don't use any content in your listings that includes:

 * ANYTHING related to a legal minor under the age of 18 years;
 * Anything against applicable U.S. laws and regulations;